-Melanomas start in cells known as melanocytes and are less common, but more serious than non-melanoma skin cancers.
+Melanomas start in cells known as melanocytes and are less common but more serious than non-melanoma skin cancers.
 These have the potential to spread and can be fatal.
 These are managed surgically.

-Skin cancers tend to occur in sun damaged skin.
+Skin cancers tend to occur in sun-damaged skin.

 What are the symptoms?

-Symptoms of melanoma include change to a mole, freckle, or patch of normal skin.
+Symptoms of melanoma include a change to a mole, freckle, or patch of normal skin.
 Changes include itching, bleeding, crusting, and inflammation.

-Changes in size, shape, colour, and the development of asymmetry can be early warning signs.
+Changes in size, shape, colour and the development of asymmetry can be early warning signs.

 Melanomas can also occur under the nails, on the palms of the hands or soles of the feet, and in non-sun-exposed sites.

-Early surgical removal is key to preventing spread via the lymph nodes to the rest of the body.
+Early surgical removal is key to preventing the spread via the lymph nodes to the rest of the body.

-Do I need any tests to confirm diagnosis?
+Do I need any tests to confirm the diagnosis?

-Melanomas ca be confirmed by complete excision.
+Melanomas can be confirmed by complete excision.

-In some cases an incision biopsy is preferable
+In some cases, an incision biopsy is preferable.

-What treatment are available?
+What treatments are available?

 Non-melanoma skin cancers can be managed surgically and non-surgically by dermatologists, plastic surgeons, and radiotherapy doctors.

-If the melanoma has spread to the lymph nodes and beyond, the patients are managed in a multidisciplinary setting, and offered surgery, oncology, or radiotherapy.
+If the melanoma has spread to the lymph nodes and beyond, the patients are managed in a multidisciplinary setting and offered surgery, oncology, or radiotherapy.

 Is there anything I can do to help myself?